btweinstein/btweinstein.github.io/scientific_computing.md

 My scientific computing projects have focused on both fluid mechanics, relevant to the second half of my thesis, or simulating microbial colony growth (i.e. interfacial growth due to autocatalytic reactions).

-## Fluid Mechanics
+## 1. Fluid Mechanics

 ### [An Award-Winning GPU-powered Lattice Boltzmann Simulation](https://github.com/btweinstein/2d-lb)

 As I knew the second half of my PhD would focus on fluid mechanics (as I was growing microbes on an ultra-viscous liquid), I audited Sauro Succi's computational fluid mechanics course in hopes that I could create experimentally relevant simulations.
 Sauro played a pivotal role in the development of the Lattice Boltzmann technique, a relatively new mesocopic technique that excels when simulating multiphase fluid flow and flows in complex geometries (such as porous media).

 Based on the material I had learned while auditing Sauro's class, I created my own GPU-powered 2-dimensional Lattice Boltzmann simulator in collaboration with @matheuscfernandes as the final project for CS205 (one of my required courses to obtain my minor in Computational Science and Engineering).
 Relative to naive Python, our GPU-powered simulation obtained a speedup of 650x, and, relative to single-threaded cython, a speedup of about 50x.
 Additional information about the Lattice Boltzmann technique, our simulation, and our procedure to optimize the speed of our package can be seen on the [**2d-LB website**](https://sites.google.com/site/latticeboltzmannmethodcs205/).
-The video illustrates a simulation of fluid flow around an obstacle at moderate Reynolds number, and the video below that is a rather humorous video that discusses our simulation in greater detail.
+The video below illustrates a simulation of fluid flow around an obstacle at moderate Reynolds number, and the rather humorous video below that discusses our simulation in greater detail.

 <p align="center">
 <iframe src="https://docs.google.com/file/d/0ByRswVj1mkw-eFp2WDFfUVdnT0U/preview" width="560" height="300"></iframe>